 DKK thousand 2016 2015

+The agreement is also used as

 The amount is charged as:

 Research and development expenses 14,290 9,504

 Administrative expenses 8,437 7,443

 Total 22,727 16,947

 Note 7 - Other operating income

 Other operating income comprises research funding from business partners and government grants.
 Research funding is recognized in the period when the research activities have been performed, and government grants are recognized periodically when the work supported by the grant has been reported.